 Saturday, March 21, 2015 - Center Valley (Marywood University, Lehigh Valley)

 If you do not wish to attend a course, the licensure preparatory manual is available for sale.
 The price of the manual is $75.00 for members and $100 for nonmembers; shipping cost included in the price of the manual.
+The manual will not be sent unless payment is made in full.

 The study manual contains 250 pages for review.
 The manual is designed to allow readers to become more comfortable with the exam content and style.
 The manual discusses areas you will be tested on and provides study materials related to those areas.
 A sample test is also included to help you prepare.